Faith in Action

 The National Network serves two purposes.
 First, it helps strengthen and support Faith in Action programs in the United States.
 Second, it helps establish new Faith in Action programs in communities where volunteers can be of service.

-Local Faith in Action programs bring volunteers of different faiths together to care for their homebound neighbors who may be isolated and living with chronic health conditions or disabilities.
-The Faith in Action volunteers come from churches, synagogues, and other houses of worship, as well as from the community at large, and provide many forms of non-medical assistance, such as:
+Local Faith in Action programs bring volunteers of different faiths together.
+They come from many places in the community including churches, synagogues, and other houses of worship.
+These volunteers help care for their home-bound neighbors.
+Their neighbors might be living with chronic health conditions or disabilities.
+Luckily, the Faith in Action volunteers are there to help.
+They provide many forms of non-medical help, such as:

-Such simple services can sometimes be the safety net that makes it possible for those with disabling health conditions or other limitations to enjoy a better quality of life and to maintain their independence longer.
+Such simple services can make a big difference.
+They make it possible for our neighbors to enjoy life more and maintain their independence longer.

-Although local Faith in Action programs may vary according to local needs and preferences, all Faith in Action programs have five basic building blocks in common (see above).
-The Faith in Action program was initiated in 1983 with support from The Robert Wood Johnson Foundation, and today Reach Out is one of more than 600 local Faith in Action programs operating in communities across the nation.
-Although following the Faith in Action model, Reach Out Morongo Basin is an independent 501c3 with no funding from this source.
+Local Faith in Action programs may vary according to local needs and preferences.
+Reach Out Morongo Basin follows the Faith in Action model.
+Plus, we are one of more than 600 local Faith in Action programs operating in communities in the nation.
+However, Reach Out Morongo Basin is an independent 501(c)3 with no funding from this source.

 The Story of Faith in Action

 "In 1984, twenty-five interfaith coalitions -- congregations, churches, temples, synagogues -- began to experience the strength and effectiveness of working together in a ministry of volunteer caregiving.
 The help that their 11,000 volunteers gave to some 26,000 persons in need changed all of their lives forever."
 That was the opening statement on a fact sheet produced by the National Federation of Interfaith Volunteer Caregivers in the early 1990's.